-City of Brandon Zoning By-law No. 6642 & R.M. of Cornwallis Zoning By-law No. 1558/09/99 In accordance with Section 188 of The Planning Act, the R.M. of Cornwallis Zoning By-law continues to be in effect for lands annexed into the city until the City of Brandon Zoning By-law is amended to apply to these annexed areas.
-Though the City of Brandon Zoning By-law has increasingly come into effect in the area between 26th and 34th Streets near Maryland Avenue, and despite the R.M. of Cornwallis the 1999 version of the R.M. of Cornwallis Zoning By-law, as last amended, currently identifies an Agricultural General (AG80) Zone for the remainder of the annexed areas.
+City of Brandon Zoning By-law No. 6642 & R.M. of Cornwallis Zoning By-law No. 1558/09/99 In accordance with Section 188 of The Planning Act, the 1999 version of the R.M. of Cornwallis Zoning By-law continues to be in effect for lands annexed into the city until the City of Brandon Zoning By-law is amended to apply to these annexed areas despite the R.M. of Cornwallis having recently repealed the 1999 version of their Zoning By-law.
+Though the City of Brandon Zoning By-law has increasingly come into effect in the area between 26th and 34th Streets near Maryland Avenue, the 1999 version of the R.M. of Cornwallis Zoning By-law, as last amended, currently identifies an Agricultural General (AG80) Zone for the remainder of the annexed areas.
 The City of Brandon Zoning By-law identifies a Residential Large Lot (RLL) zone for the residential properties fronting 34th Street between Aberdeen Avenue and the quarter-section line.
 The school is zoned EI Educational and Institutional, while the remaining lands are zoned Development Reserve (DR).
 See Figure 2 for a map of existing zoning within the Secondary Plan area.